JohnKulow/elections-blog/content/post/2024-11-04-week-9-final-2024-election-prediction/index.md

 Unfortunately however, this model only can be applied to the relatively few states for which we have publicly available polling.
 There are many states that are considered to be safely in Democrats' or Republicans' aisles that no polling firms has decided to invest resources in polling for non-internal purposes.
 Thus, knowing that these safe states will not affect my electoral college prediction I decided to make a ***second***, slightly simpler model for them.
 This supplementary OLS model drops the variables for October and September state-level polling averages, but it adds back in the national September polling average IV from my national model so as to replicate the potential September effects I explained above.
 In my primary state-level model, I decided that the inclusion of only the state-level September polling was sufficient and thus did not include the national September polling average in that primary model.

+### Regression Table

+For my state-level models, I based them off of elections spanning 2000-2020.
+I chose to start at 2000 because I felt that this was the beginning of a relatively modern, slightly more calcified era of electoral politics.
+Furthermore, now that I have dropped Q2 GDP growth data from my state-level prediction, I can include 2020 data again without incorporating severe outlier data points like I would have in my national model.
+Thus, based off of the six above independent variables and the 290 state-level elections for which we have polling for presidential elections in this time frame, below is the regression table for my primary state-level model.